Vikrantthenge/vikrant-portfolio/README.md

 - Boosted recruiter engagement **3×** with branded dashboards and embedded resume access
 - Improved profitability by **12%** through forecasting and scenario modeling
 - Cut downtime by **25%** using anomaly detection models
+- Improved early risk detection by **15%** using ML classification on flight incidents
+- Processed **50K+** rows of operational data using Delta Lake and Unity Catalog
 - Built ETL pipelines across **Snowflake, Databricks**, and major cloud platforms
 - Deployed apps on **Heroku** and **Streamlit Cloud** with mobile-friendly UX
 -